-Permanently Set Process Priority in Windows Task Manager Using Prio
+Permanently Set and Save Process Priority in Windows Task Manager Using Prio

 Do you know "Windows" shares the processor time between all running processes based upon their priority?
 If a process has higher priority, it gets more processor time compared to a process having lower priority.